 I do not think we will find Linux winning the desktop wars until we see TWO ROBUST file managers delivered with the most popular distro (--- and U.S. tax software is available on Linux).

-Bottom of page on Gnome 2 desktop - nice features.
+Bottom of this page on the

 To return to a previously visited web page location, click on the